 Southeast Iowa Inter-Agency Drug Task Force

 We work with several other law enforcement agencies to identify, investigate, apprehend and prosecute drug and drug related criminal offenders in its seven county area.
 This multi-jurisdictional team targets drug manufacturers and traffickers through shared investigatory and prosecutorial resources.
-Our expected outcome is to reduce the availability and demand for controlled substances through the use of the multi-jurisdictional task force in conjunction with its member agencies.
+Our expected outcome is to reduce the availability and demand for controlled substances in Southeast Iowa.

 Citizens Police Academy

-The Citizens Police Academy is an interesting and exciting for the community to learn more about law enforcement and experience the daily operations of the Ottumwa Police Department.
-The Citizens Police Academy is designed to build a bond of mutual trust and respect between the Police Department and our citizens.
-Through classroom lectures, hands-on experience and demonstrations, participants will learn the importance of civic awareness and citizen/police cooperation.
+The Citizens Police Academy is an interesting and exciting way for the community to learn more about law enforcement through the experience of the Ottumwa Police Department.
+Through classroom lectures, hands-on experience and demonstrations, the Citizens Police Academy builds a bond of mutual trust and respect between the Police Department and our citizens.
 See More.